vphantom/pyriteview/DEVELOPERS.md

 ## Template Files

-The following template files have special meaning.
-Any other name is available for use for building your output.
+A single file is mandatory: `layout.html` which is divided into five blocks:

-### head.html
+### init

 Displayed and flushed to the browser as early as possible.
 Should reference resources and *not* include a TITLE tag yet.

+Variables available: `http_status`

-### body.html
+### head / foot

-If processing the request was successful, during `shutdown` this is displayed for the rest of the document, including TITLE, closing HEAD, etc.
+If processing the request was successful, during event `shutdown` this is displayed for the rest of the document, including TITLE, closing HEAD, etc.

-It is supplied with variable `title` which contains the final title of the page and `body` which contains the output printed by all code that ran between `startup` and `shutdown`.
+Variables available: `title`

-### statusXXX.html
+### head_error / foot_error

-When a non-200 HTTP status code was set, one of these is rendered instead of `body.html` and must thus provide the same structure.
-Built-in codes in use:
+When a non-200 HTTP status code was set, these are rendered instead and must thus provide the same structure.

+Variables available: `http_status`, `title`

+Typical status codes:

 **404** When no module declared support for the base of the requested URL.

 **500** When a module handled the requested URL, but returned `false`.

+For debugging purposes, `foot` and `foot_error` also have special variable `body` available which contains the *escaped* output captured from all code that ran between `startup` and `shutdown` events.
+Output by any code not using the `render` event to display templates safely ends up here.

 ## Database